[Film Review] The Princess Bride

 The music isn't something I payed much attention to in my younger days viewing this movie.
 In a weird way, you can really tell it's a bit older.
 It's kinda like listening to a Playstation game or something that kinda tries to pretend it's orchestrated, but you know it's artificial (not overtly so, but you can still pick it up).
 But somehow I find it oddly endearing.
 You'd think you'd rather have a high-quality orchestra recording with real harps and flutes and everything, but Mark Knopfler's compositions and the tone of the story somehow all fit together well.
 A piece can at the same time be romantic and dramatic, but funny and quirky.
 Perhaps because it's got a dated element to it's sound, but it's still generally accessible in a larger scope, it gives that sort of nostalgia that you get from a classic work.
 It reminds me a bit of listening to music from older fantasy games on the PS1 or PS2 - a few pieces from Final Fantasy IX comes to mind, honestly.

 "Since the invention of kisses, there have been five kisses rated the most passionate.
 The most pure.
+This blew them all away." |

 Final Thoughts: